JenniferSmith007/reusable_WebComponent_VanillaJS/Readme.md

- - Use Custom Elements:Can take a name, email address, and  comment as an attribute.
+ - Use Custom Elements: Can take a name, email address, and  comment as an attribute.

 - Display the name, email address, and attribute, in a custom layout that’s built-in to the component

+### What was done:

+- Using the DOM, built a form and custom HTML element with attributes
+    - created a template element to hold the information

+- Created a class that extends HTML
+    - using the class to attach Shadow DOM and append the template

+- Defined the class and element with DOM customElements.define